Areas of Application

 Fig: NGX inner ring rotation lubrication configuration

 NGX bearings for inner ring rotation can be lubricated via the radial annular groove on the outer ring or axially.
-For correct positioning of the bearing lubrication bore with the machine housing lubrication bore, the bearing is equipped with a locating pin hole.
-(See Positioning Holes section)
+To correctly position the bearing lubrication bore relative to the lubrication bore in the machine housing, the bearing is provided with a locating pin hole.
+(See the Positioning Holes section.)

-For relubrication via the outer ring/inner ring lubrication groove, it is recommended to completely fill the lubrication groove with grease before installing the bearing.
-This allows grease to enter the bearing more quickly during relubrication.
-The housing lubrication channel should be close to the bearing's radial lubrication bore.
+For relubrication via the outer-ring/inner-ring lubrication groove, it is recommended to completely fill the lubrication groove with grease before installing the bearing.
+This allows the grease to enter the bearing more quickly during relubrication.
+The lubrication channel of the housing should be close to the radial lubrication bore of the bearing.

 Note

-The axial lubrication bore is closed with a plug upon delivery.
-For axial lubrication, remove the plug axially and close radially.
+On delivery, the axial lubrication bore is closed with a plug.
+For axial lubrication, remove the plug axially and close the radial side.

 Outer Ring Rotation (NGX-SBI)